 8. Keep accurate records

-If you make a claim you will be entitled to compensation for any expenses you incur, as well as compensation for the injuries you suffer.
+If you make a compensation claim you will be entitled to recover any expenses you incur, as well as compensation for the injuries you suffer.
 You can claim things like travelling expenses and recover the cost of medical treatment or medication.
 But you will be expected to prove that this expenditure has been incurred, so it’s important that you keep a careful note of what you spend and retain all receipts and invoices.

 9. Make a note of any care you receive